zaid638/IBM-Capstone-Project/README.md

 # Technology Trends Analysis

-his project demonstrated proficiency in applying different analytical techniques by analyzing real-world datasets, creating visualizations & interactive dashboards, and presenting reports to share findings of data analysis
+This project demonstrated proficiency in applying different Analytical techniques by Analyzing Real-world Datasets, creating Visualizations & interactive Dashboards, and Presenting Reports to  share findings of Data Analysis.